esiegmann/Integration_Roadmaps/docs/source/tasks/Science_Gateway_Community_Accounts_v1.md

 # Prerequisites

 1. The gateway provider must have completed registration.
-See "Science
+See “Science
-    > Gateway Registration."
+    > Gateway Registration.”

 # Effort